The Description of Britain: Legacy

 Thanks to Roy and others' reliance on the Description, a number of its inventions found their way onto the Ordnance Survey maps.
 Another example of the Description’s legacy were continuing references—including in the 1911 Encyclopædia Britannica—to a naval base at Dumbarton named Theodosia, long after its sole authority had been debunked.

 A passage in Bertram was credited in 1853 by Arthur Hussey as originating the name of the Pennines.
 In 2004, George Redmonds reassessed this, finding that numerous respected writers passed over the origin of the mountains' name in silence even in works dedicated to the topographical etymology of Derbyshire and Lancashire.
 He found that the derivation from Bertram was widely believed and considered uncomfortable.
-In fact, the name appears at least as early as Camden and Bertram was responsible (at most) with popularizing it against other contenders such as Defoe's "English Andes".
+In fact, the name appears at least as early as Camden as a variant of the Apennines in Italy, and Bertram was responsible (at most) with popularizing it against other contenders such as Defoe's "English Andes".